robertseaton/robertseaton.github.com/_posts/2013-05-27-what-makes-a-problem-important-2.markdown

 though.
 We are again talking about the likelihood of doing a lot of good.

-One could argue, for example, that there is a chance you might have some kind of powerful insight into  many of the world's greatest ills by becoming a chess grandmaster.
+One could argue, for example, that there is a chance you might have some kind of powerful insight into  many of the world's greatest ills setting the record for most olives eaten in a sitting.
 The chance is neglibible.
 You would be better served by direct work on solving the problem.

 ## If Not Me, Then Who?